jeantrue/jeantrue/README.md

 I'm Jean from Thailand, and I try to switch to a Software developer.
-I have been working as a mechanical engineer, had some experience in programing during bachelor's studies by using c# and matlab. now,I'm learning to code by myself to become a developer.
+I have been working as a mechanical engineer, had some experience in programing during bachelor's studies by using c#, python and matlab. now, I'm learning to code by myself to become a developer.
 Let's Rock !!

 <!--